-5.5 Safety data collection, analysis and exchange.
+5.5 Safety Data Collection, Analysis and Exchange

 - 5.5.1 The aviation safety occurrence reporting process in the Turks and Caicos Islands is the Mandatory Occurrence Reporting Scheme (MORS).
 In addition to MORS, there are individual reporting arrangements for aircraft accidents and serious incidents.
 The TCICAA complies with ICAO Annex 13.
-MORs data is entered into the ECCAIRs system.
-MORs report may be closed or if of a serious or unusual nature will be investigated and outcomes discussed at SOMSCOM. - 5.5.2 ASSI/TCICAA functional specialist has established oversight procedures which are described in detail in the various TCICAA technical oversight manuals.
+MOR data is currently entered into the TCICAA Centrik system, which may be accessed through the TCICAA website. - 5.5.2 All MORs reports are processed and tracked by the Safety Development Officer until such time as they may be closed.
+If an MOR of a serious or unusual nature occurs, it will be investigated and outcomes discussed at SOMSCOM. - 5.5.3 ASSI/TCICAA functional specialist have established oversight procedures which are described in detail in the various TCICAA technical oversight manuals.
 TCICAA staff follow up to ensure that any findings are rectified and to determine root cause to ensure that any system deficiencies are also resolved.
-TCICAA has established a number of initiatives to enable it to determine trends and manage safety performance.
+TCICAA has established a number of initiatives to enable it to determine trends and manage safety performance. - 5.5.4 The TCICAA encourages voluntary reporting of incidents through the occurrence reporting process.
+There is no process differentiation between mandatory and voluntary reports.